 B5.
 Seeing each other’s point of view, even though we disagree

 B6.
-Respectfully withdrawing from distressing arguments intending to return when emotions cool down
+Respectfully withdrawing from distressing arguments intending

 B7.
 Appreciating what is at stake in this relationship